jeffryhartanto/addressbook-level4/docs/DeveloperGuide.md

 1. `Logic` uses the `Parser` class to parse the user command.
 2. This results in a `Command` object which is executed by the `LogicManager`.
 3. The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
+4. The execution of the command is recorded in `CommandHistory` class, which contains multiple instances of Command objects which can be recalled for undo.
-4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `UI`
+5. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `UII`

 ### Model component